rickyguerin/Databending/README.md

 ### What NOT To Do
 + I don't recommend "listening" to your image, it will probably sound like nails on a chalkboard
-+ Do NOT do anything that changes the LENGTH of the audio
 + Do NOT edit the audio at the beginning and end of the track
-  + There is special data stored at the beginning and end of an image file that tells the computer how to read the file.
-If you edit this special data, the exported image will be unusable.
+  + There is metadata stored at the beginning and end of an image file that tells the computer how to read the file.
+If you edit the metadata, the exported image will be unusable.
   + You should be able to edit everything except the first and last ~0.1 seconds of audio
++ Do NOT do anything to change the length of the audio
+  + If your exported data is shorter/longer than your imported data, it won't line up with the metadata, and your file will be unusable.

 ### Apply Effects
-+ Good effects are Noise Removal and Reverb
+Here's where the magic happens.

 ### When You're Done
 + Export as the same file type as your source image